Mitch Dening: Tokyo Yakult Swallows

-On the 22 May 2016, it was announced that Dening had signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+On 22 May 2016, it was announced that Dening had signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
 He became the first Australian playing in the Baseball Challenge League to sign for an NPB team.

 Due to long-term injuries to Wladimir Balentien and Lastings Milledge it was hoped that Dening could fill a hole in the line-up based on his independent league form.

 Dening made his debut on the same day as his presentation to the media playing as a pinch hitter against the Hokkaido Nippon Ham Fighters at Meiji Jingu Stadium.
 On 29 May, Dening hit his first NPB homerun in a game against the Fukuoka SoftBank Hawks.
-He would then go on to hit his first grand slam on June 7 against the Chiba Lotte Marines.
+He would then go on to hit his first grand slam on 7 June against the Chiba Lotte Marines.
 However, with the return of Milledge to the team, Dening was dropped from the side where he found himself out of favour.
 He finished the season having played 64 games registering 4 homeruns and 22 RBIs.
 While he was listed for possible action in the 2015 Japan Series he did not see any further action during the season.

-Dening was released by the Swallows on December 22, 2015.
+Dening was released by the Swallows on 22 December 2015.